nicolalgallacher/Bicep_WhatTheHack/045-InfraAsCode-Bicep/Student/Bicep-Challenge-01.md

 Make sure your machine is set up with the proper tooling: [IaC Bicep Hack - Prerequisites](./Prerequisites.md)

 ## Introduction

+Our 1st challenge looks to introduce you to deploying Bicep files and getting used to the syntax within them compared to ARM templates.

 The goals for this challenge include understanding:
 - Why Bicep is an improvement over the current ARM template language
 - How Bicep works